-All white Gold jewellery receives a white rhodium plating as standard.
-It enhances the white look of jewellery since white Gold itself is slightly warm colour in it's natural state.
+All white gold jewellery receives a white rhodium plating as standard.
+It enhances the white look of jewellery since white gold itself is a slightly warm colour in it's natural state.

 When talking about diamonds there are 4 things to consider.

 They are called the 4 c’s : Colour – Cut – Carat – Clarity.